Paperspace/auto-testing-runtimes/README.md

 # Auto-testing Gradient Runtimes

-Last updated: Aug 31st 2022
+Last updated: Sep 01st 2022

-The combination of ~10 Gradient runtimes and ~10 machine types gives 100+ combinations of runtime+machine to test, any of which could fail due to particular runtime content and GPUs being incompatible, or becoming so due to some update.
+The combination of 10+ Gradient runtimes and 10+ machine types gives 100+ combinations of runtime+machine to test, any of which could fail due to particular runtime content and GPUs being incompatible, or becoming so due to some update.

 Testing 100+ combinations manually every time something is updated is intractable, so this repo automates the testing.

 The setup is:

-- Use the Gradient CLI to create and run Gradient Notebooks in each valid runtime+machine combination
+- Use the Gradient CLI on your machine to create and run Gradient Notebooks in each valid runtime+machine combination
 - Within the Notebook, run the other scripts from this repo

 ## Requirements